arilloid/addcom/README.md

 The functionality to provide arguments via a TOML file has been provided as well, you can find more information about a TOML file [here](https://toml.io/en/)

-if you want to pre-define the arguments for the CLI tool, you can add the arguments in the `config.toml` file as well the supported arguments as of now are:
+if you want to pre-define the arguments for the CLI tool, you can add the arguments in the `addcom_config.toml` file as well in the home directory

+this will only work if you have `addcom_config.toml` in the home directory the supported arguments as of now are: